Activity While Traveling

 Scout

 If your travel information is rather vague, or you are simply curious to see what else there is to see, you can scout ahead of the group.
-Make an Intelligence (Investigation) check.
+Make an Investigation check.
 The GM determines the DC for any noticeable things in the vicinity.

-You might find such things as creatures waiting in ambush, favorable paths, or hidden locations.
+You might find such things as creatures waiting in ambush, favourable paths, or hidden locations.

 Sneak